Home of Surrey Cricket Ground

 The international cricket ground has been the home ground of Surrey County Cricket Club since it first opened.
 The popularity of the ground continued to grow over the years.
 In 1968, 20,000 people gathered to witness the first Aboriginal Cricket Tour of England.

 Experience the iconic KIA Oval with one of our fantastic KIA Oval hospitality packages.
-Click the link to discover the options available.
+Don’t miss out on world-class cricket during the international series.

-Since then, every good cricketer in the game has played in the shadow of the well-known gas-holders which overlook the ground.
-The Club first won the County Championship in 1890 and in a golden era from 1952 to 1958 took the title an unprecedented seven consecutive times.
+Since then, every good cricketer in the game has played in the shadow of the well-known gas-holders who overlook the ground.
+Surrey’s Club first won the County Championship in 1890 and, in a golden era from 1952 to 1958, took the title an unprecedented seven consecutive times.

-Ever Since we have been introduced to One Day and Twenty20 cricket, Surrey have also had a lot of success in the limited overs game.
+Ever since we have been introduced to One Day and Twenty20 cricket, Surrey has also had a lot of success in the limited-overs game.